I: One Holiday to Rule them All

 He draws back with a hurt look.
 “Wait, but that would be an indecent action.
-What if it’s a person?
+What if it’s a person behind there?
 That would be super inappropriate!”

 “We are inside a- haunted- house,” she says, giving extreme, pausing emphases to hopefully make it more clear for Justice.

 His expression doesn’t change.
 “Does that make it okay to violate the privacy of another person?”

 She smiles and nods at him, her brows raised with unlimited sass.
 “Oh, you’re right.
 Well let’s just skip this one.”